Orange County Drug Paraphernalia Lawyer

 For more information on these and other types of drug related issues, give the Orange County drug crime attorneys at Law Office of Michael L. Guisti a call - day or night - at (714) 530-9690.

-For the past 15 years, we have defended individuals just like you accused of committing a drug crime.
+Since 1999, we have defended individuals just like you accused of committing a drug crime.
 From charges for possession to the sale and manufacture of controlled substances, we have the experience, the understanding, and the tenacity you'll need to defend yourself in court.
 But, it's up to you to make the first move and begin building your defense.

 What is Drug Paraphernalia?